TalaoDAO/credible/docs/interaction_protocol_enhancement.md

 ## Motivation

 For holders wishes to engage with Issuers to acquire credentials, there must exist a mechanism for assessing what inputs are required from an issuer to process a request for credential issuance.
 A manifest is a common data format for describing the inputs a user must provide to an Issuer and the way the VCs shopuild be presented.
-This draft has been inpired by the Credential Manfifest specification with a very limited implementations of 2 items :
+This draft has been inpired by the Credential Manfifest specification with a very limited implementations :

-- user inputs : For some VCs it is necessary to transfer the personal data of the user's profile to the Issuer.
-This information is accessible in the menu Profile of the wallet.
-These are: the user's last name, first name, telephone, address and email.
-- display output descriptors as labels (name, description) et templates objetcs (icon, color,...).
+- display output descriptors as labels (name, description) et templates objetcs (label name, description, color,...).
 - share link : a way to use the wallet to link to a cloud service (vault, etc).

 ## Issuer implementation